deepstreamIO/deepstream.io-website/content/tutorials/core/datasync/records/index.md

 `get()`, `set()` and `subscribe()` can be used to get the entire record's data, but also support "paths".
 Paths let you access sub-parts of your record's data using JSON notation, e.g. `pets[1].fur.color`.
 If a value for a path that doesn't exist yet is set, the path will be created on the fly.

 ## Record lifecycle
-When calling `client.record.getRecord()`, one of three things can happen:
+When calling `client.record.getRecord(name)`, one of three things can happen:

 - If the record doesn't exist on the client or the server yet, it will be created.
 The initial data of a newly created record is an empty object `{}`.